AVROBIO Inc. (AVRO)'s Financial Results Comparing With Benitec Biopharma Limited (NASDAQ:BNTC) | New Business Observer

 |0%

-Institutional investors owned 67.7% of AVROBIO Inc. shares and 4.11% of Benitec Biopharma Limited shares.
+AVROBIO Inc. and Benitec Biopharma Limited has shares owned by institutional investors as follows: 67.7% and 4.11%.
 Insiders owned 2.3% of AVROBIO Inc. shares.

 Performance